matt0852/DRSSTC/README.md

 - Spark length: up to 350mm long sparks

 ## Schematics
 I designed this half bridge with the intention of keeping all the components on one double-sided PCB.
 The copper traces must be designed to withstand high currents (hundreds of amps) while maintaining a low inductance PCB layout.
 The schematic, PCB layout and gerber files can be found in the source folder.
 Here is an image for quick reference.
-I am driving my IGBTs at 24V, with 33V zeners and TVS in series to clamp any sudden voltage spikes.
+I decided to drive my IGBTs at 24V with 33V gate-source zeners to clamp any sudden voltage spikes that would destroy the IGBTs.

 ![combined](https://user-images.githubusercontent.com/77631844/147400215-21d9aaf2-b350-480b-b33e-49f000c4583b.png)

 The driver circuit is a modified version of Steve Ward's Universal Driver 1.3.
+It relies on feedback from the primary coil to ensure that the entire system is oscillating as close to its resonant frequency as possible.
+The driver features P/N mosfet pairs for robust gate drive at 24V, and also includes over-current detection for safety.
 The schematic, PCB layout and gerber files can be found here https://www.stevehv.4hv.org/new_driver.html

 For convenience, I used OneTesla's SD card interrupter which can be bought here https://onetesla.com/products/kits/interrupters-all/sd-card-interrupter-kit.html.
 The signal from the interrupter will be fed to the driver circuit optically via a simple fiber optic setup.